ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/_index.md

 learning_path_main_page: 'yes'
 minutes_to_complete:  10

-who_is_this_for: This is an introductory topic for 5G software migrating to Arm.
+who_is_this_for: This is a startup guide for running 5G stack on Arm

 learning_objectives:
-    - Chooce the proper Arm server model to develop/deploy 5G stacks and 5GCN server
+    - How to choose the right Arm server for 5G stack - gNB (L1/CU/DU) and Core
-    - Suggest the best practice and configuration for setting up Arm servers for 5G stacks
+    - Tuning Guide for the selected servers for running 5G stack

 prerequisites:
     - Arm Neoverse server
     - 5G ORAN stack

-author_primary: 5G Solution Team/Arm Performance and Solution Engineering Team
+author_primary: Arm Performance and Solution Engineering Team

 ### Tags
 skilllevels: Introductory